thegetty/bronze-guidelines/content/vocabulary/investment.md

 tags: vocabulary
 toc: false
 menu: false
 definition: 'The term can refer to the {% def "refractory mold" %} used in the {% def "lost-wax casting" %} process or to the material used to make that mold.
 It also denotes the process of coating or embedding the wax {% def "model" %} in this material and is applicable to clay-based, plaster-based, and ceramic shell molds.
 In all of these, the first layers have a special, fine consistency that is designed to pick up the detail and avoid problems during casting; the later layers are coarser.
 Clay-based investment may also be referred to as “loam.”
-The investment is destroyed to free the {% def "cast bronze" %}.'
+The investment is destroyed to free the {% def "cast (n.)" "cast bronze" %}.'
 lang:
   de: Formmantel
   fr: moule de potée